-Healing the Shame-based Self in Sexual Recovery
+Healing the Shame-Based Self in Sexual Recovery

 By Robert Weiss, LCSW, CAS

 The work done that day underscores the importance of relieving the burden of shame from the recovering sex addict.
-No matter how hurtful the past has been, no matter how strong the current desire to act out may be, the addict must come to understand that their behavior came about in an early attempt to cope with unmanageable circumstances.
-They must learn that the addict part of them allowed them to emotionally survive until they could get the help they needed to let him go.
-Healthy 12-step work and therapy must help to replace self-hatred with grace and a more objective understanding that what happens in a dysfunctional family can leave a child needing their addiction for continued existence.
-Only in this way can the shame of the past be left behind to be replaced with compassion and empathy.
+No matter how hurtful the past has been or how strong the current desire to act is, the addict needs to understand that their behavior came from an attempt to cope with unmanageable circumstances.
+They must learn that the addict part of them helped them emotionally survive until they got the aid that they needed.
+Only in this way can addicts leave behind the shame of their past and replace it with compassion and empathy.